-Here are four scientific reports about the practical benefits of meditation, the first three being about Breath Meditation specifically:
+Here are four scientific reports about the practical benefits of meditation:

 1. “Everyone around the water cooler knows that meditation reduces stress.
 But with the aid of advanced brain-scanning technology, researchers are beginning to show that meditation directly affects the function and structure of the brain, changing it in ways that appear to increase attention span, sharpen focus and improve memory.
 One recent study found evidence that the daily practice of meditation thickened the parts of the brain’s cerebral cortex responsible for decision making, attention and memory.
 Sara Lazar, a research scientist at Massachusetts General Hospital, presented preliminary results last November that showed that the gray matter of twenty men and women who meditated for just forty minutes a day was thicker than that of people who did not.…What’s more, her research suggests that meditation may slow the natural thinning of that section of the cortex that occurs with age.”
 (How to Get Smarter, One Breath At A Time, Lisa Takeuchi Cullen.
 Time, January 16, 2006, p.
 93.)

 Benefits of meditation 2: Stable and positive emotions

 2. “In a study published in the journal NeuroImage, researchers report that certain regions in the brains of long-term meditators were larger than in a similar control group.